 Litotes are figures of speech in which a thing is affirmed by the negation of the opposite.
-Instead of saying, "He is strong," a litote would express it this way: "He is not weak."

-e.g. Litotes in the Bible: Psalm 51:17 and Isaiah 42:3.
+Instead of saying, "He is strong," a litotes would express it this way: "He is not weak."
+Biblical examples of litotes may be seen in Psalm 51:17 and Isaiah 42:3.